minumolibajaj/furious/README.md

 - argv `array` - send in __process.argv__ to execute the command given by user.
 - description `string` - Description of the command line tool.
 - noCommandOrOptionOperation `function()` - function to be executed when there is no commands given by user or the command definition is not available.
 - commonOperation `function(argv)` - function to be executed commonly for all the commands.
-Eg. You may instantiate timers for mesuring the performance of your utility here.
+Eg. You may instantiate timers for measuring the performance of your utility here.

 Caveats
 =======